arbakker/geo-snake/README.md

 # README

-Python scripts for performing various on GeoServer and/or GeoNetwork.
+Python scripts for to perform various tasks with GeoServer and/or GeoNetwork.
 Some examples:

 - perform schema validation of all metadata in CSW catalogue (validate_all_csw_records_geonetwork)
 - test whether all WMS layers in GeoServer are working (check_wms_layers_geoserver)